QuentinRa/blog.quentinra.dev/info/c/proc/process.md

 Before everything, you need to know

-* that each process have a ``pid``, short for process ID et will be used to kill it for instance :)
+* that each process have a ``pid``, short for process ID and will be used to kill it for instance :)
 * when starting a program, the main is run is a process meaning that the number of processes is 1 by default.